Dantrolene sodium hemiheptahydrate

-Do not store DANTRIUM or any other medicine in a bathroom or near a sink.
+Do not store DANTRIUM or any other medicine in the bathroom or near a sink.

-Do not leave it in the car or on window sills on hot days.
+Do not leave it in the car or on a window sill on hot days.

 Heat and dampness can destroy some medicines.

-Keep your DANTRIUM capsules where children cannot reach them.
+Keep your DANTRIUM capsules where children cannot reach it.

 What it looks like